-META-LEADERSHIP reframes the process and practice of leaders with: 1) A comprehensive organizing framework for understanding and integrating the many facets of leadership; 2) A method for catalyzing collaborative activity; 3) A focus on improving community functioning and performance.
+META-LEADERSHIP reframes the process and practice of leaders with: 1) A comprehensive organizing framework for understanding and integrating the many facets of leadership; 2) A method for catalyzing collaborative activity; 3) A focus on improving function and performance across organizational and sector boundaries.
 The dimensions of meta-leadership are:

 - THE PERSON: Meta-leaders develop high self-awareness, self-knowledge, and self-regulation.
 They build the capacity to confront fear and lead themselves and others out of the “emotional basement” to higher levels of thinking and functioning.